SOFTENG701G1/Flatmate-Management-System/.github/pull_request_template.md

 ## Checklist
 <!-- Please check all items which apply from the following (Change "[ ]" to "[x]") -->
-- [ ] Pull request has suitable title, adequately described and associated with a github issue
+- [ ] Pull request has suitable title and labels, adequately described and associated with a github issue
-- [ ] Branch name follows correct convention (e.g. feature/[id]-some-feature)
+- [ ] Branch name follows correct convention (e.g. feature/#[id]-some-feature)
 - [ ] Branch builds and executes with no errors
 - [ ] Test cases has been generated for the feature and test cases pass
 - [ ] Updated relevant wiki/documentation

 ## Additional Information
 <!-- Please provide any additional information that may be necessary -->

-## Final Reminders
-Please remember to squash the commits

 <!-- Adapted from Uno Platform -->